 The R-4 sites identified in Table 5-2 are all located within County's Urban Residential designation surrounding Red Bluff and within proximity of water and wastewater services offered by the City of Red Bluff.
 However, development of these sites may require annexation by the City and/or service districts to receive water and wastewater services.
-If annexation into service districts were to occur, it would go be processed through the County's Local Area Formation Commission (LAFCO).
-According to the LAFCO Policies, Procedures, and Rules document, annexation of land into a Community Service District requires that the district determine the purpose and area of the annexation, prepare a District Service Plan or Municipal Services Review, and initiate a resolution process.
+If annexation into service districts were to occur, it would go be processed through the County's Local Area Formation Commission (LAFCo).
+According to the LAFCo Policies, Procedures, and Rules document, annexation of land into a Community Service District requires that the district determine the purpose and area of the annexation, prepare a District Service Plan or Municipal Services Review, and initiate a resolution process.
 If the district does not initiate a resolution process, proceedings for a change of organization or a reorganization can be initiated by petition.
 As of March 2025, there are no active LAFCO applications to annex these sites into the service district.
+Requiring annexation is not an impediment to residential development, rather, it is a step in the process of developing housing.
+A review of the City of Red Bluff's 2020 Urban Water Management Plan showed the City has sufficient reliable water resources to meet existing and future needs.
+The incorporation of residential development projects, specifically those called for in the County's 7th Cycle Housing Element, would not jeopardize water resources.
+As noted in Program HE-6.B, the County will proactively coordinate with relevant agencies regarding annexation procedures to mitigate governmental constraints to residential development.

 While the use of septic systems is not a constraint on individual single-family housing, it is a potential constraint on higher-density residential development.
 A high concentration of septic systems in an area has led to groundwater contamination, mainly by nitrates.
 This situation has occurred in the Antelope area, which led the Regional Water Quality Control Board to demand that action be taken to stop further contamination.
 Currently, the County is developing funding for the improvement of the sewer and water system in the Antelope area.
-However, until funding is acquired, upgrading of this system is on hold; however, there is not a moratorium on the issuance of building permits at this time.
+However, until funding is acquired, upgrading of this system is on hold;

+however, there is not a moratorium on the issuance of building permits at this time.
 Specific implementation of the system improvements is unknown at this time.
-Also, a Water Inventory and Analysis prepared by the Tehama County Flood Control and Water Conservation District indicates there is a significant need for wastewater treatment services in Los Molinos; however, there is no moratorium on the issuance of building permits at this time.
+Also, a Water Inventory and Analysis prepared by the Tehama County Flood Control and Water Conservation District indicates there is a significant need for wastewater treatment services in Los Molinos; however, there is no moratorium on the issuance of building permits at this time, nor is there any indication that one will take place.